yangye-huaizhou/secure-vhost/README.md

 The prototype system was implmented based on `DPDK-17.11.2`, `OVS-2.9.2` and `qemu-2.10.0-rc3`.

-It can be successfully built on:
+It has been successfully built on:

 ```
 OS: Ubuntu 16.04.1 (Kernel 4.15.0-142-generic)
 CPU: Intel(R) Xeon(R) CPU E5-4603 v2 @ 2.20GHz
 NIC: Intel 82599ES 10-Gigabit Dual Port NIC
 ```

+Other platforms have not been tested yet.

 To compile this demo, you should compile DPDK first: